About

 Filled and dipped classic eclairs placed on a wire rack.

-Have you been left wondering why your eclairs always came out flat or soggy?
-Or why they have a concave-shaped bottom, or a huge crack right down the middle on the bottom?
+Have you ever wanted to make eclairs at home, but thought they were too intimidating?
+Or when you did try them, they came out flat or soggy?
+Or they had a concave-shaped bottom, or a huge crack right down the middle on the bottom?

 You’ve probably tried all the recipes that claim to make perfect eclairs, and still ended up with flat, depressing eclairs instead?
 Well, then you’ve come to the right place! 🙂